mercadopago/devsite-docs/guides/checkout-api-v2/make-test-purchase.en.md

 Before making a test purchase, it is important to configure the **Production Public Key of your test buyer user** on the application frontend, in addition to the **production Access Token of your salesperson test user** on the backend.

+> WARNING
+>
+> Important
+>
+> To test the integration, it is important that you use another browser or log out of your Mercado Pago account, as the buyer data must be different from the seller data.

 With the credentials configured, follow the steps below to make the test purchase.